frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

     Schema is located).
 For self-referencing foreign keys, i.e. references between fields in this Table Schema, the value of `resource` `MUST` be `""` (i.e. the empty string).
-  - `MUST` have a property `fields` which is an array of string of the same length as the outer `fields`, describing the field (or fields) references on the destination resource.
+  - `MUST` have a property `fields` which is an array of strings of the same length as the outer `fields`, describing the field (or fields) references on the destination resource.
 The structure of the array is as per `primaryKey` above.

 Here's an example: